Menu

 • Instant C# execution — write code, press Run, and see output from the online C# compiler in seconds, no dotnet CLI or csproj needed.

-• Full C# syntax highlighting, type-aware autocompletion, and clear mcs compile errors — the same editor engine that powers VS Code.
+• Full C# syntax highlighting, type-aware autocompletion, and clear mcs compile errors, powered by the same editor engine as VS Code.

-• Stdin input supported — Console.ReadLine(), Console.Read(), and Console.In.ReadToEnd() all read from the playground's input box, so interactive C# programs work end-to-end.
-No install — no .NET SDK, Visual Studio, Rider, or Mono on your machine.
+• Stdin input is supported.
+Console.ReadLine(), Console.Read(), and Console.In.ReadToEnd() all read from the playground's input box, so interactive C# programs work end-to-end.
+No .NET SDK, Visual Studio, Rider, or Mono on your machine.

 • Mono 6.12 with the mcs compiler — write C# programs, use LINQ, generics, and async/await without installing the .NET SDK.